binyamin/nekudah/README.md

 # Nekuda
-> A set of tools for creating your own static-site workflow.
+> A set of varied tools for creating your own static-site workflow.

 ## About

 ### The name
 In Hebrew, the word _nekuda_ (נקודה) can be translated as "a point".
 This project is like the _dot_ in the letter "i", or the _period_ at the end of a sentence.
-It's just a puzzle piece.
+It's just a bag of puzzle pieces.

 ## 💬 Open for comments